Kathleen Innes: Early life

 Kathleen Elizabeth Royds was born on 15 January 1883 in Reading, Berkshire, England to Sarah Anne (née Spicer) and William Alexander Slater Royds.
 Her family were Quakers and her father was a physician.
 His father, Reverend Thomas Royds, was a legatee of her great- grandfather, Thomas Royds of Greenhill, who made his fortune from the Lancashire cotton mills.

 In 1895, the family moved to St Mary Bourne, a village in Hampshire with Roman and Saxon roots, which sparked her growing interest in history.
 Her mother, Sarah, was very involved with the work of the church and all six of the siblings regularly attended services.
 As the daughter of a wealthy physician, she spent her childhood, roaming the area, reading books from her father's library, and was not expected to pursue a career.

 Royds passed her Cambridge exams with honours and entered university, the first woman of her family to seek a university education.
 In 1907, Royds began teaching at St. Katharine's College Practising School to complete her one-year practicum requirement and graduated with her teachers diploma from Cambridge University after completing the year.

-Career
+Diploma in literature

 Royds began teaching at the Wycombe House School in Brondesbury in 1910.
 Wishing to further her own education and being barred from attaining a degree because of Cambridge's restriction on women, she enrolled at Cresham College to prepare for the entrance examinations of the University of London.
 After completion of four semesters, which were supervised by William Henry Hudson, she obtained a chancellor's diploma in literature from London University and as valedictorian in her class received both the Gilchrist Medal and the Churton Collins Memorial Prize.

+Biographer of Samuel Taylor Coleridge and Elizabeth Barrett Browning

 In 1911, she published a biography and critical analysis of Samuel Taylor Coleridge, Coleridge and His Poetry.
 The following year, she published a similar treatment for Elizabeth Barrett Browning, Elizabeth Barrett Browning & Her Poetry.
 Both of these works were encouraged by William Henry Hudson, who continued to serve as a mentor for Royds, securing a position for her as an assistant marker for London University Extension lectures.
 While still working and publishing, Royds continued her studies and in 1912, after a thirty-six-hour examination in English and German literature and language, she earned her BA degree with class II honours in modern languages.

+After completing her schooling, Royds began teaching in a private girls schools such as women's high schools in Andover, Hampstead, Hendon, and Highfield, as well as the Jersey Ladies College.